-Start Developing iOS Apps Today provides the perfect starting point for iOS development.
-On your Mac, you can create iOS apps that run on iPad, iPhone, and iPod touch.
+Start Developing iOS Apps Today is the perfect starting point for creating apps that run on iPad, iPhone, and iPod touch.
 View this guide’s four short modules as a gentle introduction to building your first app—including the tools you need and the major concepts and best practices that will ease your path.

-After you’ve built your first app in this guide and are considering your next endeavor, read the fourth module.
-It explores the technologies and frameworks you might consider adopting in your next app.
-You’ll be on your way to keeping your customers engaged and looking forward to the next great thing.
+After you build your first app and before you start your next endeavor, read the fourth module.
+It explores the technologies and frameworks you might want to adopt.

-Even though this guide takes you through every step of building a simple app, to benefit most it helps to be acquainted with computer programming in general and with object-oriented programming in particular.
+Even though it takes you through every step of building a simple app, to benefit most from this guide, it helps to be acquainted with computer programming in general and with object-oriented programming in particular.

 Get the Tools